chibondking/wt2p_lp100a/README.md

 Where:
 `COM_PORT` is the Com Port your LP-100A is running on (i.e. COM9 on Windows, /dev/ttyS0 on *NIX variants)

-`LATEST_LP_100_FIRMWARE` is if you're running the latest LP-100 firmware (July/August 2018).
-You're probably not, so this should be set to false.
+`LATEST_LP_100_FIRMWARE`  is set to true if you're running the latest LP-100A firmware (July/August 2018).
+You're probably not (yet), so this should be set to false.

 `java -jar WT2P-LP100A.jar COM9 false`

-If all is successful, you should see the LP-100A software display on screen and the text "connected" appears in the lower left corner of the screen.
-Apply RF from your radio and you should see the OSD display Power and SWR from the LP-100A.
+You should see the LP-100A software display on screen and the text "connected" appears in the lower left corner of the screen.
+Apply RF from your radio and the application will display Power and SWR measurements from the LP-100A.

 ## Known Issues